Tax guide

 Why it matters now

-The transition creates a year-selection problem.
-AY 2026-27 return work, Tax Year 2026-27 current compliance, old notices, and new forms can appear together in the same month.
-A clean file should show the period, law reference, portal form, payment or return type, and supporting evidence.
+The transition creates a year-selection problem that is easy to underestimate.
+AY 2026-27 return preparation, Tax Year 2026-27 current compliance, old notices and pending appeals, and new portal forms can all appear in the same month.
+Without a clear separation, taxpayers risk applying the wrong forms, confusing payment references, or drawing incorrect conclusions from the outstanding demand screen.

 Practical example